kechenkristin/SecondYearTerm1/ECM2414/review/note/w8l2designPattern3.md

 	- decorators have the **same supertype** as the objects they decorate
 		- we can pass around a decorate object in place of the original object
 	- Object can be decorated at any time, so we can perform **dynamic runtime decoration**
-	- Behaviour comes through the **composition** of decorators with the base components (and other decorators)
+	- Behaviour comes through the **composition** of decorators with the base components
 	- Some liminations
 		- takes time and effort
 		- introduces new levels of abstraction